-- 9) Click the Font button. - 10) Any options selected here will change the formatting of the bullets in your list.
+- 8) Click on Cancel for now to return to the Define New Bullet dialog. - 9) Click the Font button. - 10) Any options selected here will change the formatting of the bullets in your list.
+It will use the Symbol you already selected.
 Select a colour for your bullet and then click OK twice to return to your page.

-Australian States and Territories Output Australian Capital Territory New South Wales Output Output
+Australian States and Territories Australian Capital Territory New South Wales Northern Territory Queensland South Australia Tasmania Victoria Western Australia